-Business environment is dynamic and uncertain.
 Environmental change creates pressure for change in the organization and this means that they have to respond to relevant external change to ensure that they survive (Ansoff & McDonnell, 1990).
 A host of external factors influence a firm's choice of direction and action and ultimately, its organizational structure and internal processes.
 These factors can be divided into three interrelated subcategories; Factors in the remote environment, factors in the industry environment, and factors in the operating environment.
 The remote environment comprises factors that originate beyond and usually irrespective of any single firm's operating situation and include economic, political, social and technological.
 The remote environment presents firms with opportunities, threats and constraints but rarely does a single firm exert any meaningful reciprocal influence (Pearce & Robinson, 2003).
+Porter (1985) presented five forces that affect an industry environment also called the operating environment.
+These are rivalry among competing firms, bargaining power of suppliers, bargaining power of customers, threat of new entrants and threat of substitute products.

-Some of the Kenyan business changes include the accelerated implementation of economic reforms, the globalization and liberalization of the economy, discontinuation of price controls, privatization and commercialization of the public sector and increased competition.
+The Kenyan business environment has been undergoing drastic changes for some time now.
+Some of the changes include the accelerated implementation of economic reforms, the globalization and liberalization of the economy, discontinuation of price controls, privatization and commercialization of the public sector and increased competition.
 In this changing environment, organizations have to constantly adapt their activities and internal configurations to reflect the new external realities.
 Failure to do this may put the future success of the organization in jeopardy (Aosa, 1998).